thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-09-10-dancedemic-art-a-hack-live.markdown

 Though united in theme, stream, and dance, the presentations were vastly different.
 Team Razvan highlighted the contrast between inner and outer emotional states, focusing on the shifting structure of linguistic meaning between Stoian’s native Romanian and adopted English.

 {% include image file='emotibit-hussein-smko.jpg'
-   class='no-border'
-   caption='Hussein Smko with an EmotiBit biometric device' %}
+   alt='Hussein Smko dancing on a rooftop, and (inset) a picture of a person wearing a biometric device' class='no-border' caption='Hussein Smko with an EmotiBit biometric device' %}